opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

 This is required, because the Integration Tests use the packaged SpecialAgent JAR with the `-javaagent:...` argument, as whould be done in a real use-case.

+**Important note!**

+Once you are ready to commit your integration test, make sure to add it to [`.travis.yml`](https://github.com/opentracing-contrib/java-specialagent/blob/master/.travis.yml).
+Just copy+paste some other integration test job pair, and modify for your tests.

 ## 9 Debugging

 The `-Dsa.log.level` system property can be used to set the logging level for <ins>SpecialAgent</ins>.
 Acceptable values are: `SEVERE`, `WARNING`, `INFO`, `CONFIG`, `FINE`, `FINER`, or `FINEST`, or any numerical log level value is accepted also.
 The default logging level is set to `WARNING`.